Torrance Superior Court – Criminal Case

 Penalties In Torrance Superior Court For A Criminal Case

-It's up to your criminal defense attorney to figure out what makes the most sense under the circumstances of your case and give you the information so that you can help achieve whatever goal is decided between you.
-Once you have a goal in mind of exactly what you want, how it can be achieved, what you can do to help, and what your attorney is going to do to make it happen.
+It's up to your criminal defense attorney to figure out what makes the most sense under the circumstances of your case and give you the information so that you can help achieve whatever goal is decided between you once you have a goal in mind of exactly what you want, how it can be achieved, what you can do to help, and what your attorney is going to do to make it happen.

-As far as penalties go in the Torrance court, of course you're looking at jail time, prison, fines, community service, Caltrans and the judge can also order you to do certain things related to your case, or he or she can order you not to do certain things related to your case and your life that are probably always going to have aim and an eye towards protecting the public and making sure you get punished for whatever it is you did.
+As far as penalties go in the Torrance court, of course, you're looking at jail time, prison, fines, community service, Caltrans, and the judge can also order you to do certain things related to your case, or he or she can order you not to do certain things related to your case and your life that are probably always going to have aim and an eye towards protecting the public and making sure you get punished for whatever it is you did.

 Defenses In A Criminal Case In The Torrance Court

 This is the wrong thinking.
-It's actually illegal thinking and it would be disobeying the court's orders for a jury to decide that somebody was guilty before they even heard any evidence.
+It's actually illegal thinking, and it would be disobeying the court's orders for a jury to decide that somebody was guilty before they even heard any evidence.

-If, on the other hand, it's clear the prosecutor is going to be able to prove their case, then obviously you're not going to go to trial and you shouldn't let some criminal offense attorney trick you into going to trial if you're going to be found guilty.
+If, on the other hand, it's clear the prosecutor will be able to prove their case, then obviously, you're not going to go to trial, and you shouldn't let some criminal offense attorney trick you into going to trial if you're going to be found guilty.

 Torrance Criminal Defense Attorney